Hugh Barter: FIA Formula 3 Championship

 In late September 2022, Barter partook in the FIA Formula 3 post-season test with Campos Racing during the second and third days.
 In January 2023, Campos announced that Barter had signed with the team for the full 2023 season.
 Barter had a difficult season, having to wait until the fifth round at the Red Bull Ring to score points, placing eighth in the feature race.
 He finished sixth in the Silverstone sprint race after a right gamble, and again finished sixth in the Spa sprint race having started on reverse pole.
 Shortly before the Monza finale, it was announced that Barter would be unable to complete the season due to unspecified issues, and was replaced by FRECA racer Joshua Dufek.
 He placed 19th overall, with 14 points.

 Formula E

 In April 2023, Barter participated in the Formula E Berlin rookie test with Maserati MSG Racing.
-Two years later in July 2025, Barter will return to the Berlin rookie test, driving for Lola Yamaha ABT.
+Two years later in July 2025, Barter returned to the Berlin rookie test, driving for Lola Yamaha ABT.
+He made another appearance with the team the next year during the 2026 Miami ePrix, whilst also being announced as their test and simulator driver.
+He will make a further appearance with the team during the rookie test at the Madrid ePrix.